William Evan Allan

 William Evan Crawford Allan (24 July 1899 – 18 October 2005) was, at the age of 106, one of Australia's last living veterans of the First World War, and the last remaining Australian who saw active service in both world wars.
 Allan was a career sailor in the Royal Australian Navy (RAN), serving from 1914 to 1947.

 Early life

 Allan was born in Bega in the then British colony of New South Wales, eighteen months before the Commonwealth of Australia came into being.

 Naval career

-He joined the RAN in March 1914 at the age of fourteen as an ordinary seaman second class.
+He joined the RAN in March 1914 at the age of fourteen as a boy, second class.
 When war was declared on 14 August 1914, he was 15 and serving aboard the training ship HMAS Tingira, which was docked in Rose Bay, Sydney.
 He served on board HMAS Encounter until the end of the war, and became an able seaman in 1915.
 When he was eighteen, he survived the Spanish flu pandemic, which killed over fifty of his shipmates on a transport voyage between Cape Town and Sierra Leone.

-Between the world wars, Allan almost drowned after falling overboard in the North Atlantic — and would have done so had his captain not braved the precipitous storm, turned the ship around, and rescued him with the help of a life preserver and a rope ladder.
-In 1932 he was promoted to chief petty officer.
+Between the world wars, Allan was rescued by his captain after falling overboard in the North Atlantic during a storm.
+In 1932, he was promoted to chief petty officer.